lianja/LianjaCodeX/README.md

 # LianjaCodeX

-This Lianja Codex (Code EXchange) for sharing libraries and code with other developers.
+Lianja Codex (Code Exchange) is a repo for sharing libraries and code with other Lianja developers.

-These can be written in LianjaScript or Python.
+The code can be written in LianjaScript or Python.

 ## LianjaScript Code